 This is Jo’s delicious attempt at Charlotte’s Chocolate Ganache Bundt Cake recipe.
 Charlotte garnishes hers with blackberries while Jo’s opted for a combination of strawberries, blueberries, raspberries, and chocolate block.

 Bundts are simply stunning, thanks to their unique shape.
 Charlotte gives two essential tips to make sure your bundt cake turns out the perfect shape.
 First, grease your bundt pan generously with non-stick cooking spray.
 Second, allow the bundt cake to cool completely in the pan on a wire rack before attempting to turn the cake out.
 Jo’s learned the hard way that these two things are an absolute must so don’t skip them!

-Recipe adapted from Charlotte Ree’s new book Just Desserts out now.
+Recipe adapted from Charlotte Ree’s book Just Desserts.
 Image by Jo-Anne Pabst.

 - Bundt pan

 - Mixing bowl

 - Cooling rack

 - 170g unsalted butter, at room temperature

 - 250g fresh strawberries or berries of your choice